 Whilst the majority of our early work was in the construction and technology sectors, we have moved more recently into the arts, law, leisure, science and academia.

-For the past fifteen years Roderick Rhys Jones has chaired the Friends of Imperial College, a charity dedicated to raising the public awareness of science, engineering, medicine and management.
+For the past sixteen years Roderick Rhys Jones has chaired the Friends of Imperial College, a charity dedicated to raising the public awareness of science, engineering, medicine and management.
 Membership has increased tenfold, and its lectures, visits and overseas tours attract capacity audiences.

 Twelve years ago he set up the British Antarctic Monument Trust to commemorate those men and women who lost their lives in Antarctica in pursuit of science.
 Raising £250,000 the Trust has dedicated a memorial in the crypt of St Paul's Cathedral, and a two part Antarctic Monument outside the Scott Polar Research Institute, Cambridge University and on the waterfront Stanley, Falkland Islands.
 In 2015 Roderick organised a three week voyage to the Falklands for the dedication of the monument and thence to South Georgia and the many places in Antarctica where the men had lived, worked and died.